 Colofon

-Koen (he/him) is a psychologist, civil servant, and activist.
+Koen (he/him) is a policy advisor, psychologist, and community builder.
 He gets most of his inspiration from the people around him, literature, film and music.
 He seeks language that describes a more just and inclusive world and tries to actively turn that language into action through various Ghent-based organizations and initiatives.

 Editor